-The Academy's deposits and investments are held by the District in a pool of cash and investments that are available for use by the Academy.
-The Academy's portion of this pool is displayed on the financial statements as cash and investments.
+The Academy's deposits and investments are held by Rainier School District in a pool of cash and investments that are available for use by the Academy.
+The Academy's fund's portion of this pool is displayed on the financial statements as cash and investments.
 Interest earned on pooled cash and investments is allocated to participating funds based upon their combined cash and investment balances.